-The original IBM PCs loaded the DOS operating system from drive A (floppy disk), so IBM PCcompatible systems are designed to search for an operating system first on drive A, and then on drive C (hard disk).
-However, modern computers usually load the operating system from the hard drive, and may even load it from a CD-ROM drive.
+The original IBM PCs loaded the DOS operating system from drive A (floppy disk), so IBM PC-compatible systems are designed to search for an operating system first on drive A, and then on drive C (hard disk).
+However, the BIOS now offers 10 different boot sequence options of three drives each.
+In addition to the traditional drives A and C, options include IDE hard drives D, E, and F; plus a SCSI hard drive and a CD-ROM drive.